FizzyApple12/Fizzy-Clock/README.md

 # Fizzy Clock

-A small alarm clock appnwith cron-style scheduling I build in my spare time because macOS didn't have one
+A small alarm clock app with cron-style scheduling I built in my spare time because macOS didn't have one